AnggaR96s/Reforestation/README.md

-## What is a tornado's favorite game to play?
-Twister!
+## What did the calculator say to the student?
+You can count on me.